 Mature teams use past velocity to determine what product backlog items to commit to during the iteration.
 Velocity is the average number of user story points a team can complete in an iteration.
 For example, a new team completed 12, 14, and 8 points in their last three iterations.
 Review meetings revealed that the team was only able to complete 8 story points in the most recent iteration, due to a technical issue that has since been solved.
 Based on these factors, the team would estimate they have a velocity of 12 story points, to use in the next iteration.

-When creating an iteration in Rally, use the Planned Velocity field to record how many user story points (or other value) the team thinks it can complete.
+When creating an iteration in CA Agile Central, use the Planned Velocity field to record how many user story points (or other value) the team thinks it can complete.
 New teams may not know their velocity, or it may not be stable enough to use as a basis for iteration planning.
 An approach for new teams is to make commitments with a best guess based on past project work.
 If the team quickly completes all of the scheduled work, more can be pulled in.
 If the velocity estimate is too low, the team should commit to less work in the following iteration.

 The capacity for the team is derived from three simple measures for each team member:

 - Number of ideal hours in the work day